-Do you struggle to market your therapy and coaching services?
+Do you struggle to market your business?
 You’re not alone.
-The truth is, the better you are at therapy and coaching, the worse you probably are at selling your services.
+The truth is, the better you are at helping others, the worse you probably are at selling your services.
 It all comes down to “the curse of understanding,” which basically means that the expert (who has the deepest, most nuanced understanding of how to solve the problem) is cursed by her knowledge when she tries to sell her services.

 Why?
 I’ve got a story for you …

 I started my business because I was blown away by the power of a change management system called “improvement science.”
 I found myself endlessly fascinated by the ins and outs, the protocols, and the exercises.
 ‘This could change the world!’
 I thought.

 I wanted to share my new knowledge, to help others discover the joys of the PDSA.
 So I started creating workshops on the topic of change management.

 They went okay.
 People said they liked them, but I found that they were having a hard time with the theory and they really only lit up when we talked about their problems.
 I sort of felt like they were humoring me: “Fine, if you need to talk about the power of iteration to get around to telling me what to do to fix my problem, then I’ll give you that time, but pick up the pace.”

 What I had to learn was that although my own enthusiasm for the ins and outs of improvement science was massive and neverending, it wasn’t translating.
 They didn’t care.